 Science is trying them all.
-In one of her biggest collective endeavors in history, she jumped into action instantly.
-For a year now you have been proposing a wave of studies, solutions, remedies and methods to kill the virus.
+In one of her greatest collective efforts in history, she sprung into action instantly.
+For a year you have been proposing a wave of studies, solutions, remedies and methods to defeat the virus.

 I have often spoken to you, in addition to vaccines, about many other active tests and prototypes to break down the virus, including robot and systems that emit ultraviolet light to sanitize hospitals or make it safer public spaces.
 And now it seems the turn of the ultrasounds has arrived.

-Uno MIT study shows that ultrasound waves at medical imaging frequencies can cause collapse and rupture of the virus' shell and the "tips" of its crown in advanced simulations.
+Uno MIT study shows that ultrasound waves at medical imaging frequencies can cause the virus' shell and crown "spikes" to collapse and rupture in advanced simulations.

 The spike protein, the component of the virus that attaches to healthy cells, may be vulnerable to ultrasound vibrations in the frequency used by medical diagnostics. explain i MIT researchers in a press release.